BEETLE SEDAN BUYERS GUIDE

 Check for even gaps between the hood and the body.

-Also check panels in front of the doors and behind the fenders for any damage
+Also check panels in front of the doors and behind the fenders for any

 (peek inside the trunk in the back corners too)